Truvis/SplunkDashboards/readme.md

 - *TODO: Add colors across all dashboards*
 - *TODO: Standardize naming of fields*
 - *TODO: Add summary of what each dashboard does*
+- *TODO: List configuration settings and requirements on hosts such as index, sourcetype, source*

 ## Windows
 ### Configuration